 My best tip is to send them all off for professional scanning.
 There are lots of companies that do this and it’s more affordable than you think.
 I’ve used ScanDigital.com and ScanMyPhotos.com and was happy with both of them.
 You never know when a fire or a flood might damage all those irreplaceable paper photos.
 I’m also a digital scrapbooker, so I love having access to all these older pictures in digital form.

 Step one – Get rid of of all the negatives and throw away all the paper envelopes that were taking up a lot of room.
-Yes, I hear you gasp, but I know perfectly well that I’d never go back and go to all the trouble of figuring out negatives to get reprints of anything made from them.
+Yes, I hear you gasp, but I know perfectly well that I’d never go back and go to all the trouble of digging through the negatives to get reprints of anything made from them.
 Even though the quality isn’t perfect – scanned copies are much more useful these days than negatives.
 And besides, the last thing I want is MORE paper pictures, so I felt comfortable in decluttering them.
 If you are going to keep them, at least figure out a plan to keep them all organized.

 Step three – sorting the pictures is the biggest job.
 The first thing you have to do is decide – Do you sort by event, by date, or by who is in the picture?
 Some people are real sticklers for sorting things in date order, but that isn’t all that relevant for me, so I went with who is in the picture instead.
 I settled on a few basic categories: